XSockets/XSockets.NET-4.0/README.md

     this.InvokeToAll(new ChatModel{Name="Yogi", Text="I am a gummi bear"},"chatmessage");

 ####Methods with parameters, specifying dynamic objects for the parameters
-As an alternative to specifying parameters as generic types of the On method, you can specify parameters as dynamic objects.
-Below we get the `data` parameter as an dynamic since we did not specify the generic parameter for the `On` method.
+As an alternative to specifying specific types to the On method, you can specify parameters as dynamic objects.

-    conn.Controller("chat").On("chatmessage", data => Console.WriteLine(data.Text));
+    conn.Controller("chat").On<dynamic>("chatmessage", data => Console.WriteLine(data.Text));

+*Note: Dynamic keyword will (currently) not exist in clients for Android/iOS.*
-*Note: Dynamic keyword will not exist in clients for Android/iOS or .NET 3.5 and earlier.*
+*Note: Dynamic keyword does not exist in .NET 3.5 and earlier.*

 **Server**